 At home we noticed that he would not respond when he was called, and was not interested in sitting in one place for me to read to him.
 We thought he had hearing problems and took him for a hearing test, which showed that he had no hearing problems.
 He would line up his toys and shoes daily, and if we removed them, he would throw a tantrum.
 We noticed that he loved to climb high places like the fireplace mantel, TV etc., and loved to enter tight, enclosed spaces like cabinets or the dryer.
 We did not know why he behaved this way, and were more careful not to leave him unattended for even a minute.
 I remember always taking him into the bathroom with me when we were home alone together to avoid any accidents where he could injure himself.

-After multiple trips to the doctors, with no diagnoses or explanation for his lack of speech or aggressive behavior, we were finally referred to the Tri Counties Regional Center.
-At the Tri Counties Regional Center, he was finally diagnosed with autism.
+After multiple trips to the doctors, with no diagnoses or explanation for his lack of speech or aggressive behavior, we were finally referred to the Tri Counties Regional Center at age 3.
+At Tri Counties Regional Center, he was finally diagnosed as having autistic features.